Goodnight Punpun: Themes

 Punpun's depiction as a faceless caricature was meant to help readers identify with Punpun and encourage them to keep reading, both when he was depicted as a bird and in his later forms.
 Asano also utilized Punpun's simple look for symbolism, such as giving him bull horns to represent Altair, the cowherd star, symbolizing his love triangle as part of the Summer Triangle, with Aiko as Vega and Sachi as Deneb.

 Asano described the young Punpun as a fundamentalist, which later led to his regrets and dislike of gray areas.
 Asano also ascribed these characteristics to the other characters: "The main characters in Punpun always remain children in the way their purity leads them to fail and become social misfits."
 At the end of the manga, Asano originally intended for Punpun to die while saving a friend's child, but he felt that it was too "clean" an ending.
 He continued the theme of nothing going right for Punpun by making him live and by denying Punpun solitude after Aiko's death by pairing him up with Sachi.
 In the final chapter, Punpun's experiences are contrasted with those of his childhood friend Harumi to show Punpun from the perspective of a normal person.
 Harumi sees Punpun surrounded by friends, but in reality, nothing went right for him, further emphasizing the theme of failure.

-In terms of genres, Asano disliked the labeling of the manga as an "utsumanga" (depressing manga) or "surreal," which he felt pigeonhole the manga.
+In terms of genres, Asano disliked the labeling of the manga as an "utsumanga" (depressing manga) or "surreal," which he felt pigeonholed the manga.
 Since the manga was serialized in a seinen magazine, Asano created the manga for readers who could accept immorality rather than see the protagonist as a role model.